ivngriga/aliexpress-shopify/README.md

 ### Disclaimer

-This tool was written by 15 year old me.
+This tool was written by a much younger me.
 It is riddled with bugs and dubious technical decisions.
-Also it has a buggy UI.
-Use it at your own risk.

 ### Purpose